 In order to develop these values, it's essential that students learn in a culture that endorses and practices them.
 At Greenwood, they'll do just that.

-We build character at Greenwood through our school culture and group norms, as well as through activities that take place outside the traditional classroom, such as service learning, athletics, outdoor education and the arts.
+We build character at Greenwood through our school culture and group norms, as well as through activities that take place outside the traditional classroom, such as community outreach, athletics, outdoor education and the arts.
 We also believe that the students who will thrive at Greenwood are those who have character.
 And so, when we consider students for admission to the school, we review their character in addition to both their school performance and extracurricular involvement.